ohmy-cz/WeatherStation/README.md

 [See here](https://weather.jancerveny.net)

 ## Installation
 This project has been designed to run on **Raspberry PI 4 with 4GB RAM**, running Raspbiann headless.
+Any Raspberry PI 4 should be able to run this undemanding project.

 ### Required knowledge
 You need to know some basic knowledge about Visual Studio, networking, and Linux.